SimonMcDonnell/Dissertation/log.md

 ### 30/09/18

 * Trained neural networks on UCI abalone dataset in data_exploraion.ipynb
-* Saved weights for inputting enrypted data
+* Saved weights for multiple models trained on this data
 * Installed VirtualBox Ubuntu image with a plan to install PySeal natively next time if I can

 ## October